-We invite you to attend the 2021 Annual Meeting of Shareholders (the "Annual Meeting") of Goosehead Insurance, Inc. (referred to herein as the "Company", "we" or "our"), which will be held on May 3, 2021, at 9:00 a.m. local time, at the Company's offices located at 1500 Solana Boulevard, Suite 4500, Westlake, Texas.
+We invite you to attend the 2022 Annual Meeting of Shareholders (the "Annual Meeting") of Goosehead Insurance, Inc. (referred to herein as the "Company", "we" or "our"), which will be held on May 2, 2022, at 9:00 a.m. local time, at the Company's offices located at 1500 Solana Boulevard, Building 4, Suite 4500, Westlake, Texas.
 At the meeting, we will:

-- 1. elect five directors to hold office until the 2022 annual meeting of shareholders and until their successors are duly elected and qualified; - 2. ratify the selection, by the Audit Committee of our Board of Directors, of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2021; - 3. approve, on a non-binding and advisory basis, the compensation of our named executive officers; - 4. select, on a non-binding and advisory basis, the frequency of future advisory shareholder votes on the compensation of our named executive officers; and - 5. transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- 1. elect two Class I Directors to hold office until the 2025 annual meeting of shareholders and until their successors are duly elected and qualified; - 2. ratify the selection, by the Audit Committee of our Board of Directors, of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2022; - 3. approve, on a non-binding and advisory basis, the compensation of our named executive officers; and - 4. transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-The foregoing items of business are more fully described in the Proxy Statement.
-Only shareholders who owned our common stock at the close of business on March 8, 2021 (the "Record Date") can vote at this meeting or any adjournments that take place.
+The foregoing items of business are more fully described in this Proxy Statement.
+Only shareholders who owned our common stock at the close of business on March 8, 2022 (the "Record Date") can vote at this meeting or any adjournments that take place.

 We have elected to use the Internet as our primary means of providing our proxy materials to shareholders.
 Consequently, shareholders will not receive paper copies of our proxy materials unless they specifically request them.
-We will send a Notice of Internet Availability of Proxy Materials (the "Notice") on or before March 17, 2021 to our shareholders of record as of the close of business on the Record Date.
-We are also providing access to our proxy materials over the Internet beginning on or about March 17, 2021.
-Electronic delivery of our proxy materials will significantly reduce our printing and mailing costs, and the environmental impact of the proxy materials.
+We will send a Notice of Internet Availability of Proxy Materials (the "Notice") on or before March 22, 2022 to our shareholders of record as of the close of business on the Record Date.
+We are also providing access to our proxy materials over the Internet beginning on or about March 22, 2022.
+Electronic delivery of our proxy materials will significantly reduce our printing and mailing costs and the environmental impact of the proxy materials.

-The Notice contains instructions for accessing the proxy materials, including the Proxy Statement and our annual report, and provides information on how shareholders may obtain paper copies free of charge.
+The Notice contains instructions for accessing the proxy materials, including this Proxy Statement and our annual report, and provides information on how shareholders may obtain paper copies free of charge.
 The Notice also provides the date, time and location of the Annual Meeting; the matters to be acted upon at the meeting and the recommendation from our Board of Directors with regard to each matter; and information on how to attend the meeting and vote online.